Galaxy IC 4015

 Visibility chart of Galaxy IC 4015 during the day

-The height diagram of Galaxy IC 4015 above the horizon during the current day for the observatory observation point in Orenburg (51.7, 55.2).
-The chart shows when the object is above the horizon and at what maximum height in degrees it rises.
-The data is relevant for the observation date: Saturday, 26 April 2025.
+Diagram of Galaxy IC 4015's altitude above the horizon during the current day for the observatory observation point in Orenburg (51.7, 55.2).
+The chart shows when the object is above the horizon and its maximum altitude in degrees.
+Data is valid for the observation date: Thursday, 18 September 2025.

 Powered by Arduino, PHP + MySQL, NextJS + TS + Redux.